 Non-Conference Revenue

 Some items that will appear on the registration form are ‘pass-through’ revenues and expenses.
 For years the Chapter has invited donations for ‘Carbon Offsets’ demonstrating the Chapter’s commitment to energy conservation.
 More recently, the Chapter has included the opportunity for those registering to donate to the California Planning Foundation (CPF) to support student scholarships.
 In 2016 the Board approved a line item on the registration form to allow for donations to the Chapter Archives housed at Cal State Northridge.
-Any revenue collected through registration for these items are so identified, and corresponding ‘expense’ line items are in the budget to show that the revenue is being distributed to these entities that are separate from the conference.
+Any revenue collected through registration for these or other items will be separated from conference revenue and distributed to the benefiting entities.

 IV.
 INSURANCE AND RISK MANAGEMENT AND MISCELLANEOUS ITEMS